udacity/CarND-PID-Control-Project/README.md

 ###### P - Proportional

-The **P** is the most directly observable effect on the car's behaviour.
+The **P** is the most directly observable effect on the car's behaviour.It causes the car to steer propartionally to the car's distance from the lane center.
+Bigger values of P result in faster reactions of the steering angle with respect to the CTE.